joshuamanasye/DatabaseSchool/README.md

 # DatabaseSchool
 I created this project for a Database group assignment.
 This is my second time using Android Studio and the first time trying to use online database.
-The application is about 80% completed because I only have less than a week to do it, but I'm happy to see the result.
+The application is about 80% completed because I only have less than a week to do it, but I'm happy seeing the result.

 ### Please use the following login credentials to test the application.